enesgarip/enesgarip/README.md

 # 💫 About Me:
 Currently Computer Science and Engineering student pursuing in the <br>field of Software Development.
 Current college undergraduate with <br>knowledge in Java, C, work ethic and eagerness to learn and enhance <br>professional skills.
-Also, I am an enthusiastic, self-motivated and<br>reliable person.<br><br>🌱 I am currently learning Java Spring.<br>🔭 I have a list of some technical books to read as a Software Engineer.<br>The Book I am reading is The Pragmatic Programmer by Andrew Hunt, David Thomas.<br>Next one will be: Code Complete by Steve McConnell
+Also, I am an enthusiastic, self-motivated and<br>reliable person.<br><br>🔭 I have a list of some technical books to read as a Software Engineer.<br>The Book I am reading is Code Complete - A Practical Handbook of Software Construction by Steve McConnell.<br>Next one will be: Clean Code - A Handbook of Agile Software Craftsmanship by Martin, Robert Cecil.

 ## 🌐 Socials: